Vaccine Queue Calculator for the Netherlands

 - When are you likely to be offered it?

 We created this calculator to deliver the answers to both of these crucial questions.
-The vaccine queue calculator for the Netherlands will tell you when you can expect your vaccine and estimate how many people are ahead of you in the queue.
+The vaccine queue calculator for the Netherlands will tell you when you can expect your vaccine.

 We've based our vaccine queue calculator on the government's projections, as well as the current stats and the likely rate of vaccination.